M3ndux/CyberSpaceKe/crypto.md

 # CyberSpaceKe The CSPKE CryptoFREE VAULT

 We had an awesome CTF competition which was hosted by CyberSpaceKe that  was held at Afralti Conference & Guest House located in Nairobi Kenya.
-There were a number of challenges to tackle within the 12 hours that the CTF was live, although am going to cover on how I solved the crypto challange only on this writeup..
+There were a number of challenges to tackle within the 12 hours that the CTF was live, although am going to cover on how I solved the crypto challenge only on this writeup.

-Firstly, we have to know how RSA works.
-A comprehensive description on how RSA works can be found here — https://en.wikipedia.org/wiki/RSA_(cryptosystem)
+Firstly, we have to know how RSA works since the challenge was based on RSA.
+A comprehensive description on how RSA works can be found <a href="https://en.wikipedia.org/wiki/RSA_(cryptosystem)">here</a>
 for this challenge we are provided with a .zip file

 on extracting the crypto.zip, we get three files, a README.txt, setup.py and crypto.py